malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # PREPRINT DRAFT

-## Title: A Characterisation of processing loops in AI and biological neural networks and its implications for understanding Consciousness
+## Title: A Characterisation of processing loops in AI and biological systems and its implications for understanding Consciousness

 # Abstract

-Shows that any sufficiently advanced processing system requires loopy processing, which requires regulation, which requires a self-model, and that this structure can lead to self-referential conclusions about an agents own mental faculties and their involvement in its own agency.
+The claim is made that cycles of non-physical "mental" actions are required in agents that operate within sufficiently complex environments, and that such actions require regulation through the use of a model.
+A framework is proposed, named the _Visceral Loop_, that identifies three distinct kinds of processing within such a system in terms of how it uses that model.
+It is shown that this can be used to characterise human thought, including about thought itself, and how it is involved when an individual concludes that they are conscious.
+A proof is given relating an upper bound on data available within access consciousness to the visceral loop characterisations of thought.

 # Introduction

 Any computational system is limited in the complexity that it can handle within a single computational step.
-For embodied agents, this appears as a limit on the environmental complexity that they can sufficiently model and respond to within a single "time step" (citation needed).
+For embodied agents, this appears as a limit on the environmental complexity that they can sufficiently model and respond to within a single observe-infer-act cycle.
 For more complex problems, multiple steps of processing are required in order to determine the next physical action.
 Such multiple processing steps may entail, for example, further analysis of the environment in order to better model its state; or it may entail action planning over multiple iterations.

 In biology, this provides scope for evolutionary pressures to trade off between a more energy hungry complex brain and a simpler less energy intensive one that takes longer to make some decisions.